awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithSecurityGroups.md

 1. Select the details icon for the DB security group you want to grant access\.

-1. In the details page for your security group, choose **EC2 Security Group** for **Connection Type**, and then select the Amazon EC2 security group you want to use\.
+1. In the details page for your security group, choose **EC2 Security Group** for **Connection Type**, and then select the EC2\-Classic security group you want to use\.
 Then choose **Authorize**\.

 1. The status of the ingress rule is **authorizing** until the new ingress rule has been applied to all DB instances that are associated with the DB security group that you modified\.
 After the ingress rule has been successfully applied, the status changes to **authorized**\.

 ### AWS CLI<a name="USER_WorkingWithSecurityGroups.AuthorizingEC2.CLI"></a>

-To grant access to an Amazon EC2 security group, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/authorize-db-security-group-ingress.html](https://docs.aws.amazon.com/cli/latest/reference/rds/authorize-db-security-group-ingress.html)\.
+To grant access to an EC2\-Classic security group, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/authorize-db-security-group-ingress.html](https://docs.aws.amazon.com/cli/latest/reference/rds/authorize-db-security-group-ingress.html)\.

 **Example**
-For Linux, OS X, or Unix:
+For Linux, macOS, or Unix:

 ```
 aws rds authorize-db-security-group-ingress \